jbuchermn/newm/README.md

 - `Logo` (unless configured otherwise) plus two fingers on the touchpad to change the extent of a window

 To get a quick overview of all windows, just hit the Logo (unless configured otherwise) key.
+Additionally with a quick 5-finger swipe a launcher panel can be opened.

 These behaviours can (partly) be configured (see below for setup).
 By default (check [default_config.py](newm/default_config.py)), the following key bindings (among others) are in place
 - `Logo-hjkl`: Move around